RohanAlexander/telling_stories/README.md

 This is a book about foundational data skills, tentatively titled *Telling Stories With Data*.
 It was accepted for publication by CRC Press in May 2021.
 Much of the content is still in draft form, and I would appreciate comments, suggestions, or pull requests.

-### 20 April 2022:

-Check for consistency on next full read-through:

-- 'the tidyverse'
-- Check about installing tidyverse packages unnecessarily.
-And similarly, loading core tidyverse unnecessarily.

 ### 25 July 2022:

 - Have default linted up to and including Chapter 8.
 Have also fixed all '' to "" for same.

+### 16 August 2022

+Removed the `gt` examples in Ch 6 because it doesn't seem to work with Quarto.
+In May they said there will be updates to gt coming to make it play nicely wiht Quarto PDFs, so can probably add this back in at some point.

+### Check

+- Check about installing tidyverse packages unnecessarily.
+And similarly, loading core tidyverse unnecessarily.

 ### Phrases